 You may be catching on to the theme here that if Homer is at the forefront of an episode, generally comic gold ensues.
 This trip-y chapter sees Mr. Simpson eat a mysterious pepper in a local chili cook-off before hallucinating and hanging out with the likes of dessert turtles and a coyote voiced by Johnny Cash.
 Homer’s gut-first approach to life is on full display here.

-The last episode of the seventh season, the story here involves a family trek to the beach.
+In the last episode of season 7, the story here involves a family trek to the beach.
 Always eager to exploit the generosity of neighbor Ned Flanders, the Simpsons use his house on the coast for a getaway.
 There, Lisa aims for a new, cooler persona while Bart gets envious.
 Ever sharp, the episode features nods to classic films like American Graffiti and Adventures in Wonderland, among others.

 This episode puts the Bart vs. Sideshow Bob feud on a pedestal.
 It’s a parody of the movie it’s named after and includes some great homages to Alfred Hitchcock.
 The densely packed episode features everything from electric eels and a witness protection program to sex changes and Kelsey Grammer’s theatrical prowess as the voice of Bob.
 And it all somehow works perfectly together.

-If you only watch a single season, the fifth might be it.
+If you only watch a single season, season 5 might be it.
 This feel-good episode comes from that storied year, with guest appearances by David Crosby and George Harrison on top of a remarkably good Springfield quartet led by Homer called the Be Sharps.
-The episode has it all, from incredibly performances by the likes of Kwik-E-Mart owner Apu to a hysterical scene at Moe’s Tavern featuring Yoko Ono.
+The episode has it all, from incredible performances by the likes of Kwik-E-Mart owner Apu to a hysterical scene at Moe’s Tavern featuring Yoko Ono.